Ian729/NewsArchive/README.md

 * Also, migration to the U.S. and the threat to art from A.I.
 * The Dutch chess player, who received an official warning, said she did not intend to violate the dress code when she wore her canvas Burberry sneakers at a chess championship in Uzbekistan.
 * Citic said its new fund was as safe as they come because it would invest in real estate.
 Then the developer defaulted and the projects stalled.
-* The actor, Lee Sun-kyun, had been questioned on suspicion of drug use in a country that has long drawn a hard line against anything other than total abstinence.
-* He was removed from his university presidency after supporting pro-democracy protesters at Tiananmen Square.
-He remained a relentless advocate for rule of law.
-* India’s foreign minister is on a five-day diplomatic trip to Moscow to reinforce economic and defense ties, though some strains in the countries’ relationship are showing.

 ![Asian](./asian.png)